RunestoneInteractive/RunestoneServer/source/Trees/implementation.rst

     def getRightChild(root):
         return root[2]

-The Python session in Figure {fig:makeTreess} exercises the tree functions we have just written.
-You should type in this code and try it out for yourself.
+:ref:`ActiveCode 2 <lst_bintreetry>` exercises the tree
+functions we have just written.
+You should try it out for yourself.
 One of the exercises asks you to draw the tree structure resulting from this set of calls.

+.. _lst_bintreetry:

 .. activecode:: bin_tree
     :caption: A Python Session to Illustrate Basic Tree Functions